khanhduytran0/ExagearAndroidX11Server/README.md

 A X11 Server for Android take from Exagear AXS library in Exagear Windows Emulator app

 ## Current status
+- Logcat print a lot of exceptions while the app is running.
 - While a client connect to, the X11 Server go to ANR (App Not Responding).

 ## TODO replace `Param Annotation` with other